 Downloading results with Excel

-If you download an Excel spreadsheet with the exam results while an exam is anonymous, the students' names and codes will remain hidden.
+If you download an Excel spreadsheet with the exam results while an exam is anonymous, the students' names and other information will remain hidden.
 However, if an administrator downloads the Excel spreadsheet for an anonymous exam, it will contain the students' names, results and anonymous numbers in the grading view.

 Removing anonymization of an exam

-Administrators have the ability to turn off the anonymization by toggling between on or off.
+Exam administrators have the ability to turn off the anonymization by toggling between on or off in the grading view.
 This feature is available for exam administrators in the school or organization to support a "hard anonymization" in exams started by them.